 - Being curious about the health benefits of eating mostly vegetarian food and rice every day, I really wanted to discover how this would impact my body and health.

 Back in Belgium, I mostly enjoy French, English or Italian cuisine, because that’s the most common food around in the middle of Western Europe.
-In Sri Lanka, rice and curry was the everyday common food on the table, which was a new experience for me, especially the spiciness.
+In Sri Lanka, the everyday common food on the table was a new experience for me, especially the spiciness.
 But as everything becomes a habit, I really started to enjoy rice and curry a lot after time.

 Eating rice and curry as a daily habit